LinsiLin/Store-Database-System/README.md

         > 1. email: linsi@yahoo.com
         > 2. password: 12345

-        >  You are logged as Jose!
+        >  You are logged as Linsi!

         > User Menu
         > 1. Create Account